Your privacy is critically important to us. At Automattic, we have a few fundamental principles:

 - Social Sharing Services: If you connect your website or account to a social media service (like Twitter) through our Publicize feature, we’ll receive information from that service (e.g., your username, basic profile information, friends list) via the authorization procedures for that service.

 - Financial Account Info: If you use WooCommerce Payments, we’ll receive information relating to your Stripe account, such as your email address and phone number.
+If you use WooPay, we’ll receive your payment information from Stripe.

 - Google Account Information: When you connect your Google account to your Newspack powered site, we may access certain Google user data such as your Google Ad Manager Configuration (the network code and your ad units) and your Google Analytics data to allow you to access and manage features more seamlessly.
 For example, you may be able to manage your Google ads and see your Google Analytics data directly within the dashboard of your Newspack powered site.